Close Menu

 CDC Head Lice Information:

-CDC Treatment Guidelines – It is important to evaluate and treat all people living in the household.
+CDC Information – It is important to evaluate and treat all people living in the household.

 From the AAP Parenting Website “Healthychildren.org”